 - Switch the flame off and cover the vessel with a lid and wait for 5 minutes.

-- Take a Strainer and discard entire water from the curdled milk and then take the Curdled milk in a fresh Muslin cloth and then tie a knot to close the cloth containing Curdled Milk or Chana from every side.
+- Take a Strainer and discard the entire water from the curdled milk and then take the Curdled milk in a fresh Muslin cloth and then tie a knot to close the cloth containing Curdled Milk or Chana from every side.

-- Now Place it in flat place preferably within the sink and put a weight on the cloth to press the Chana to discard water from it for around 30 minutes.
+- Now Place it in a flat place preferably within the sink and put a weight on the cloth to press the Chana to discard water from it for around 30 minutes.

 - Now remove the Wight and open the cloth and then take the Chana out from the cloth.